mbgeorge48/mbgeorge48/README.md

 - Hanging out with friends
 - Watching TV shows
 - Playing video games
-- dysgu Cymraeg! :wales:
+- Dysgu Cymraeg! :wales:
 - Tinkering with side projects I'm working on

 ### :rowing_man: How I'm broadening my horizons

-- Learning more core JavaScript
+- Learning more core JavaScript rather than relying on frameworks like React
-- Getting more to grips with Django
+- Honing my Django skillz
 - How to grow all sorts of different veggies
 - Taking better pictures with a camera